Left-handedHummingbird/APIs-practices/README.md

 # APIs-practices
-Simple Data Analysis stuff with APIs, also i learned Markdown cells's code.
+Simple Data Analysis stuff with a NBA API, also i used Markdown cells's code.